ncarlier/slides-shifting-to-an-api-driven-architecture/slides.md

 Note:

+Why is choosing operations as the API paradigm is still valid?

 Here the key features of the operational model:
-This is highly typed, therefore you reduce errors and facilitate tooling such as code and documentation generators.
+- It's highly typed, therefore you reduce errors and facilitate tooling such as code and documentation generators.
-Resource usage is a first class concern.
+- Resource usage is a first class concern.
 Therefore data serialization and data transport are efficient.

 ----